 Today, although there are competitions to determine who has the best hotdish all across the Midwest, the dish remains largely unchanged.

 The two terms are often used interchangeably (by people outside of the Midwest), but hotdish recipes and casseroles are not the same!
 You see, all hotdishes are casseroles, but all casseroles are not hotdishes.

 The largest differences exist in the fact that casseroles can contain pretty much any ingredient you have on hand whereas hotdishes are made with just a few required staples.
 Additionally, casseroles are the dish used to cook with, and hotdishes are the meal itself.

 Furthermore, casseroles can be served as a breakfast, main dish, side dish, or even dessert, but hotdishes only exist as a complete meal.
 Finally, casseroles are almost always made with a variety of ingredients that are stirred together in a dish.
 Yet, hotdishes are made with clean layers of ingredients bound only by the liquid poured on top.

 Tater Tot Hotdish Ingredients…with a Twist!

 Typically tater tot hotdish recipes are made with canned mushroom soup or cream of chicken soup, but we aren’t huge fans of either.
-So, we used a flour mixture to achieve the same taste and an even creamier texture!
+In this recipe, we’re kicking canned soups to the curb, and giving the traditional tater tot hotdish recipe a makeover to suit our taste buds.
+Say hello to an even creamier texture with a flour mixture that brings the same comforting taste!
 Here’s what you’ll need:

 - Flour – We used standard all-purpose flour, but a 1:1 gluten-free all-purpose flour would work too.